Nonmatriculated Students

 NOTE: Optional courses or certification programs that are not required by the state for elementary or secondary teacher certification that a student elects to take for professional recognition or advancement do not qualify.

 Non-Degree students may be eligible for federal loans, but they are not eligible for federal and institutional grants and most scholarships.
-For awarding purposes, a dependent student is one who is under the age of 24 and not independent by any other means.
-Dependent students may benefit from the federal Parent PLUS loan, but
+Federal loan offers are subject to annual and lifetime limits.
+All students requesting federal loans must submit a FAFSA, be eligible for federal aid, and be in good standing on any previously borrowed federal loans.
+A dependent student is one who is under the age of 24.
+The parents of dependent students may borrow the federal Parent PLUS loan on behalf of their student.

 Annual Loan Limits for Prepatory Coursework